Chicken Tikka Masala made with tender chunks of boneless chicken breast cooked in an aromatic creamy tomato sauce.

-Tender chunks of boneless chicken breast cooked in an aromatic creamy tomato sauce.
-Chicken tikka masala, probably the most popular dish on the menu of any Indian restaurant here in the states, but ironically this dish is claimed to be originally from Britain and is actually Britain’s national dish.
+Probably the most popular dish on the menu of any Indian restaurant in the states is the chicken tikka masala.
+But ironically this dish is claimed to be originally from Britain and is actually Britain’s national dish.

 There is no standard recipe for chicken tikka masala; a survey found that of 48 different recipes, the only common ingredient was the chicken so I am sure we all have different ideas of what it should taste like.
 This week I stumbled on this recipe from a throw down with Bobby Flay from the restaurant Saffron on the Hudson.
 I gave it another shot using fat free yogurt and low fat milk in place of the cream and we felt for a lightened up version it was pretty darn good and not too complicated, my kind of recipe!
 I served this over a basmati medley but this would also be wonderful with naan.